If you still have an objective statement floating at the top of your resume, highlight it and then tap “delete.”

 Once you think you’re done cutting, see if you can’t squeeze a few more words out.
 You don’t want your summary to be a skeleton of nouns and verbs, but make sure each word packs a punch.

-Examples of Effective Resume Summary
+Examples of an Effective Professional Resume Summary

-See these examples of Summaries that quickly show employers why this resume is from someone highly qualified for the job they have applied for —
+See these examples of summaries that quickly show employers why this resume is from someone highly qualified for the job they have applied for —

 Sample Resume Summary: Recent college grad